bpmct/jetbrains-indexer/README.md

         - url: http://localhost:3000/project
     ```

-1. Open your IDE and test (use `File → Invalidate Caches` to load for the first time)
+1. Open your IDE and test (use `File → Invalidate Caches` to load indexes for the first time again)

 ## IDE support